ryankurte/authdog/README.md

 Where existingKeys is an array of token metadata for tokens already bound to the user account.

-This registration request object can then be used on the client with `u2f.register(req.appId, req.registerRequests, req.registeredKeys, registerCallback, req.timeoutSeconds);`.
-This must be stored for use when validating the client response in the next step.
+The registration request object must be stored for use when validating the client response in the next step.

+It can then be used on the client with `u2f.register(req.appId, req.registerRequests, req.registeredKeys, registerCallback, req.timeoutSeconds);`.
+T

 To finalise device registration use:
 ```